Origin labelling should remain voluntary for agricultural bulk commodities

 • The change of packaging materials with each origin change and, as a result, additional administrative costs

-For flour & flour-based products: does that make sense to assess their quality?
+For flour & flour-based products: does origin make sense to assess their quality?

 The miller buys, blends and mills different types of traced wheat from different quality (mainly from intra- but also from extra-EU origins) to produce a mix capable of yielding the required specific functional property and quality of flour.
 Protein level, gluten content (elasticity) or alpha-amylase activity (…) in the grain will vary from one cereal harvest to another and lastly condition bread quality, whatever the origin of the grain is.
 Some regions may provide the millers with specific wheat qualities but not for all harvests.